-The quadrant wind is also issued in text format and sent to various users through GTS under the header-WTIN31.
-It is also sent to various NWP modeling groups including NCMRWF, IIT Delhi for vertex relocation.
-It is provided to storm surge modeling group also for their use.
+The quadrant wind is also issued in text format and sent to various users through-mail and GTS under the header-WTIN31.
+It is also sent to various NWP modeling groups including NCMRWF, IIT Delhi for vertex relocation in coded form through ftp.
+It is provided to IIT Delhi & INCOIS storm surge modeling group also for their use.

-Example:
+Example (i):